 Recruiters group candidates into two types – “Active” and “Passive”.
 An active candidate is one who is actively involved in a job search.
 He or she will be taking pro-active steps to find a new role – including potentially applying for positions via executive job boards.
 However, “passive” candidates are those who are not actively looking for jobs.
 By definition, these executives are not going to be found on job boards.

 The executive search firm has to define a strategy that will identify all candidates in the market.
 This is achieved via research – the recruiter aims to identify candidates with appropriate skills and experiences and will approach them, rather than the other way around.
 This approach will identify both active and passive candidates.
 As a result, there is no apparent reason to advertise the opportunity.

 So how to find executive roles?

 If the executive can’t go to the recruiter then she needs to do everything she can to get the recruiter to come to her.
-She needs to ensure that she is visible to executive recruiters – while also ensuring that she is not “seen to be looking” by current colleagues.
+She needs to ensure that she is visible to executive recruiters.
+At the same time, she should ensure that she is not “seen to be looking” by current colleagues.
 By increasing visibility, she will increase her prospects of being identified for important senior executive level jobs.
 Achieving this is known as “getting on the radar.”